seattletimes/profanity-peak/src/mountain.md

 Wolves typically range over an average territory of 349 square miles, and the Diamond M cows were soon in the heart of the Profanity Peak Pack’s core activity area.

-Before long, the wolves were killing calves anywhere from 1 to more than 10 miles from the initial turnout location and den site.
+Before long, the wolves were killing calves anywhere from 1 mile to more than 10 miles from the initial turnout location and den site.

 <?
     </div>